CS61D/website/docs/Assignments/database.md

 - menuItemId: This is a foreign key that corresponds with the "id" column of the MenuItem table.
 - quantity: This should be a non-Null real number.

-**Relationships:**
+# Relationships

 - Each Order can have multiple OrderItems, but each OrderItem is linked to one Order.
 - Each MenuItem can correspond to multiple OrderItems, but each OrderItem can only be matched to one MenuItem.
 - Each Customer can have multiple Orders, and each Order can include multiple Customers.
-Hint: This relationship can be represented by a third junction table customersToOrders.
+Hint: This relationship can be represented by a third junction table **customersToOrders**.

 ## Part 2: CRUD Operations